Post road

 A post road is a road designated for the transportation of postal mail.
 In past centuries, only major towns had a post house and the roads used by post riders or mail coaches to carry mail among them were particularly important ones or, due to the special attention given them, became so.
 In various centuries and countries, post road became more or less equivalent to main road, royal road, or highway.
 The 20th century spread of postal service blurred the distinction.

 Asia

-Great Post Road (De Grote Postweg), from Anyer to Panarukan, Indonesia, was a notable post road in Asia, built during the governancy of Herman Willem Daendels of Dutch East Indies from 1808 to 1811.
+Great Post Road (De Grote Postweg), from Anyer to Panarukan, Indonesia, was a post road in Asia, built during the governancy of Herman Willem Daendels of Dutch East Indies from 1808 to 1811.